-A method for computing the equilibrium constant for the cis- and trans-menthone isomers (from the computed energy difference between the two diastereomers) is to determine the mole fraction of each component from a Boltzmann analysis of all of the important minimum energy conformations on the potential energy surface.
-The mole fractions for the subset of all conformations for the trans isomer and, separately, for the cis isomer can then be individually summed and those final two ratios compared to establish the computed equilibrium value from the free energy difference of the two states (i.e., the cis vs. the trans isomer).
+A method for computing the equilibrium constant for the cis- and trans-menthone isomers is to determine the mole fraction of each component from a Boltzmann analysis of all of the important minimum energy conformations on the potential energy surface.
+The mole fractions for the subset of all conformations for the trans isomer and, separately, for the cis isomer can then be individually summed and those final two ratios compared to establish the computed equilibrium value from the free energy difference of the two states (i.e., the cis isomer and the trans isomer).